 - Prevention: Focus on overall health, wellness and disease prevention.

-Naturopathic physicians collaborate with all other branches of medical science, referring patients to conventional health care practitioners for diagnosis or treatment when appropriate.
+Naturopathic physicians collaborate with all other branches of the healthcare team, referring patients to other health care practitioners for diagnosis or treatment when appropriate.

-Some naturopathic physicians establish and operate their own private practices, while others choose to work for an integrative medical clinic.
-Others become research scientists, natural pharmacists, public health administrators, consultants to industry or insurance companies or advisors to other health care professionals.
-The work environments and professional options are as wide-ranging for naturopathic physicians as they are for any allopathic or osteopathic physician.
+Some naturopathic physicians establish and operate their own private practices, while others choose to work in integrative medical clinics.
+NDs have become research scientists, natural pharmacists, public health administrators, consultants to industry or insurance companies or advisors to other health care professionals and entrepreneurs.
+Click here to learn more about career paths in naturopathic medicine. *

 Job satisfaction is high among naturopathic physicians.
 More than 90% of practicing naturopathic physicians enjoy professional and career satisfaction.